-And the SAI process itself is changing, subject to 1 2 There was an RQIA review, which found that they weren't particularly fit for purpose on a number 3 of levels, that, often, people asked to complete them 4 5 were busy and they were doing it on top of their day 11:42 job, that they quite often didn't meet patients' 6 7 expectations in terms of the responses that they got 8 out of them or the information they got out of them.
-They often overran their timeframes as well.
-9 people, perhaps, were not trained in the way they 10 11 · 43 11 should have been in sort of root cause analysis and in 12 terms of their ability to undertake them.
-There is a 13 review being undertaken now by the Department of 14 Health; my team are feeding into that via the Director 15 of Nursing and AHPs, Mrs. Heather Reid -- or 11:43 16 Ms. Heather Reid and Denise Boulter, who is one of her Assistant Directors responsible for safety and quality.
-17 18 That group is due to report in 2024, in the next couple 19 of months, I understand, and it will move away, I think, from SAIs to more focus on Patient Safety 20 11:43 Events, with a view to a more open learning culture and 21 22 compassion for all those that are involved in those Patient Safety Events.
+1 And the SAI process itself is changing, subject to 2 review.
+There was an RQIA review, which found that 3 they weren't particularly fit for purpose on a number 4 of levels, that, often, people asked to complete them 5 were busy and they were doing it on top of their day 11:42 6 job, that they quite often didn't meet patients' 7 expectations in terms of the responses that they got 8 out of them or the information they got out of them.
+9 They often overran their timeframes as well.
+And LO people, perhaps, were not trained in the way they 11:43 L1 should have been in sort of root cause analysis and in L2 terms of their ability to undertake them.
+There is a L3 review being undertaken now by the Department of L4 Health; my team are feeding into that via the Director L5 of Nursing and AHPs, Mrs. Heather Reid or 11:43 L6 Ms. Heather Reid and Denise Boulter, who is one of her L7 Assistant Directors responsible for safety and quality.
+L8 That group is due to report in 2024, in the next couple L9 of months, I understand, and it will move away, 20 I think, from SAIs to more focus on Patient Safety 11:43 21 Events, with a view to a more open learning culture and 22 compassion for all those that are involved in those 23 Patient Safety Events.
 Sorry if that was too long.
-23 24 No, that just summarises your addendum statement very 101 Q. 25 helpfully, where you have set out the new way in which 26 SAIs are going to be viewed, approached as regards investigation, but also rolled out, hopefully.
-27 relation to the Public Health Agency and this new, as 28 29 you have said it is going to -- are they going to call
+24 101 Q. No, that just summarises your addendum statement very 25 helpfully, where you have set out the new way in which 11:44 26 SAIs are going to be viewed, approached as regards 27 investigation, but also rolled out, hopefully.
+In 28 relation to the Public Health Agency and this new, as 29 you have said it is going to are they going to call